 Below are questions you may want to ask your health care provider to help you take care of your diarrhea.

 - What foods can make my problem worse?

 - Can I have greasy or spicy foods?

 - What type of gum or candy should I avoid?

 - Can I have caffeine, such as coffee or tea?
 Fruit juices?
 Carbonated drinks?

-- Which fruits or vegetables are okay to eat?
+- Which fruits or vegetables are OK to eat?

-Are there foods I should eat so I do not lose too much weight?
+- Are there foods I can eat so I do not lose too much weight?

-Do any of the medicines, vitamins, herbs, or supplements I am taking cause diarrhea?
+- Do any of the medicines, vitamins, herbs, or supplements I take cause diarrhea?
 Should I stop taking any of them?